Skip to main content

 Biography

-Michael J. Allen (Ph.D., Northwestern University, 2003) researches US political culture.
+Michael J. Allen (Ph.D., Northwestern University, 2003) researches the relationship between ideas and action in US politics.
 His book Until The Last Man Comes Home: POWs, MIAs, and the Unending Vietnam War (University of North Carolina Press, 2009) examined the political and cultural legacies of American defeat in the Vietnam Wars through a history of the POW/MIA movement.
-His current book-in-progress Paradoxes of Power: The Imperial Presidency, the Democratic Party, and the New Politics of Reform, 1933-1981 explores the fraught relationship between the pragmatic left and presidential power from Franklin Roosevelt to Ronald Reagan as a means to explain the realignment of US party politics and a broader retreat from liberal reform since the 1960s.
+His current book-in-progress The Center Ring: The Making and Breaking of the Liberal Presidency examines the relationship between liberal reform and presidential power from Franklin Roosevelt to Richard Nixon.

 Publications